Vandals damage Kansas City, Kansas park bathroom after igniting fireworks

-KANSAS CITY, KS (KCTV) -- Wyandotte County and KCK Parks and Recreation have shared a shocking picture on social media after someone apparently lit off several large fireworks inside a park restroom.
+KANSAS CITY, Kansas (KCTV, KSMO) -- Wyandotte County and KCK Parks and Recreation have shared a shocking picture on social media after someone apparently lit off several large fireworks inside a park restroom.

 It happened at Pierson Park some time over the weekend.
 Authorities say they're especially disappointed because the facilities are brand new, having just opened in April.
 It was installed as part of a larger Cares Act project.